Jisan-Dev/40daysJS_TapaScript/Day-03/Readme.md

 ## **🎯 Goal of This Lesson**

 - What are Operands, Operators, Expressions?
-- What are difefrent types of Operators?
+- What are different types of Operators?
 - Arithmetic Operators
 - Assignment Operators
 - Comparison Operators